Hannah Grace: History

 Grace studied Jazz Vocals at Royal Welsh College of Music & Drama for 4 years and describes her sound as soul and jazz inspired.
-She is influenced by artists like Aretha Franklin, Stevie Nicks and Eva Cassidy, Joni Mitchell & Ella Fitzgerald.
-While studying in Cardiff Grace was chosen to be part of the BBC Wales Horizons scheme that helps to support and guide new Welsh artists.
+She is influenced by artists like Aretha Franklin, Stevie Nicks, Eva Cassidy, Joni Mitchell and Ella Fitzgerald.
+While studying in Cardiff, Grace was chosen to be part of the BBC Wales Horizons scheme that helps to support and guide new Welsh artists.
 During this time Grace played at various festivals, and recorded a live session at Maida Vale Studios in London.

 Grace was signed to Never Fade Records (Gabrielle Aplin) after she joined Gabrielle Aplin on her 2013 English Rain album tour.

 Her debut EP Meant to Be Kind was released in July 2014 on Never Fade Records.
 "Broke", taken from the EP, was chosen as an iTunes 'Single of the Week'.
 Grace co-wrote this EP with producer Luke Potashnick who she has continued to work with throughout her career.

 Grace released her second EP Mustang in June 2016. (also a collaboration with Potashnick).
 After the release of 'Mustang' Hannah Grace caught the attention of Dermot O'Leary who invited the singer to perform on his Radio 2 programme where she performed "Mustang" and a cover of "Rather Go Blind" by Etta James.
 She has since done a live session on Michael Ball’s show on BBC Radio 2, and been invited back to Dermot's show with Gabrielle Aplin to promote their collaborative Christmas EP 'December'.